cpske/ISP/assignment/movierental/movierental-part1.md

 Perform each of these refactorings:

 1. *Extract Method for rental price calculation*.
-In `Customer.statement()` extract the code that calculates the price of each rental.
+In `Customer.statement()` extract the code that calculates the price of one rental.
    - Make it a separate method.
 Fowler calls it `amountFor` but a Pythonic name would be `amount_for` or `get_price(rental)`.

 2. *Move Method*.
 After extracting the method for price calculation (above),